All Products

 Note

-• Set File Name to *.log.
+• For File name, enter *.log.

-5. Click Next until the configuration is complete.
+5. Click Next to complete the configuration.

-1. When you deploy a service, specify the directories of the log files to collect in the JSON configuration.
+1. When you deploy a service, specify the directories of the log files to collect in the JSON configuration:

 {